CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Protocol-Independent-Multicast-PIM.md

 {{< /tab >}}
 {{< tab "vtysh Commands ">}}

-1. Configure `ip pim active-active` on the VLAN interface where the multicast source or receiver exists along with the required `ip igmp` command.
+1. On the VLAN interface where the multicast source or receiver exists, configure `ip pim active-active` and `ip igmp`.

    ```
    cumulus@leaf01:~$ sudo vtysh